ying-teaching/chat-demo-2022/docs/ch02-chat-home.md

 ## 2 Add Chat Screen

-This screen let a user to add a new chat channel.
+This screen lets a user to add a new chat room/channel.
 The `createChat` function uses Firebase `db` object to create a new collection that is used to store chat messages.
-We first need to create a firestore database for the project in Firebase console.
-To make it simple, use the development option to simplify the security setup.
+We first need to create a firestore database for the project in Firebase console, choose `Firestore Database` to create a new data store.
+To make it simple, use the development option (**Test Mode**) to simplify the security setup.
+Please check [Firestore doc](https://firebase.google.com/docs/firestore/quickstart) for details.

 Then create a `screens/AddChatScreen.js` as the following and add the screen to `App.js` navigation stack.